 The early postgraduate years are designed to provide exposure to your selected discipline and allow you to decide on a career pathway.
 We aim to tailor your terms for your further surgical career and allow you to fulfil all pre-requisites for SET training.
-We have a surgical mentor and a SET surgical supervisor who is available to discuss that.
+A designated Surgical Mentor and SET Surgical Supervisor will be available to discuss further with you.

-We have terms available at other territory hospitals and rural hospitals in all speciality areas.
+We have terms available at other territory hospitals and rural hospitals in all specialty areas.

 SVHM’s Pre-set Surgical Society aims to ensure St Vincent’s Hospital continues to nurture the careers of young surgeons.
 The committee aims to provide a tailored education program, mentorship, research and volunteer opportunities to the Pre -SET Surgical Residents.

 supporting our doctors in postgraduate training.
 Training programs are